oracle-livelabs/database/migrate-ssrs-to-oci/setup-the-bastion-host-in-compute-instance/setup-the-bastion-host-in-compute-instance.md

-# Setup Windows bastion host in Public Subnet
+# Setup Windows Bastion Host in Public Subnet

 ## Introduction

-This lab walks you through creating a Windows bastion host in a Compute Instance in public subnet.
-Bastion Host will be used to connect the Remote Desktop sessions to private subnet servers.
+This lab walks you through creating a Windows bastion host in a Compute Instance public subnet.
+You will use the Bastion Host to connect the Remote Desktop sessions to private subnet servers.

-Estimated Time:  1 Hour 30 min
+Estimated Time: 30 min

 ### Objectives
 In this lab, you will learn to :